n6s/tmux-pylog/README.txt

 What it does:
 - Ensures the tmux session exists (default `ops`; override with TMUX_LOG_SESSION or -s).
 - Pipes the target pane (default `0.0`; override with TMUX_LOG_TARGET or -t) to the log file (default `~/.cache/tmux-log/window0.log`; override with TMUX_LOG_PATH or -l).
-- Cleans ANSI/backspaces via ansi2txt | col -b when available; use `--raw` to skip cleaning.
+- Cleans ANSI/backspaces via ansi2txt when available, otherwise uses sed-based cleanup; use `--raw` to skip cleaning.
 - Attaches if you are not already inside tmux; otherwise prints a ready message.

 Options: